Pull to refresh

 Overview

-Haiti has not held elections since 2016.
-Its last elected president was assassinated in 2021.
-On February 7, 2026, the Transitional Presidential Council created to fill that vacuum officially dissolved, transferring all executive authority to Prime Minister Alix Didier Fils-Aimé—a businessman who survived an ouster attempt two weeks earlier and now governs alone with no electoral mandate.
+Haiti has not held elections since 2016, and its last elected president was assassinated in 2021.
+On February 7, 2026, the Transitional Presidential Council dissolved, transferring executive authority to Prime Minister Alix Didier Fils-Aimé—a businessman who survived an ouster attempt two weeks earlier, now governing alone with no electoral mandate.

-The country he inherits is controlled more by gangs than by government.
-Armed groups hold an estimated 90% of Port-au-Prince and have killed nearly 5,000 people in the past nine months alone.
-A newly authorized UN Gang Suppression Force of 5,500 troops is deploying to confront what earlier missions could not contain, while elections tentatively scheduled for August 2026 remain dependent on security conditions that do not yet exist.
+The country he inherits is controlled more by gangs than by government; armed groups hold an estimated 90% of Port-au-Prince and have killed nearly 5,000 people in the past nine months alone.
+A newly authorized 5,500-strong UN Gang Suppression Force deploys to confront what earlier missions could not, while elections tentatively scheduled for August 2026 remain dependent on security conditions that don't yet exist.

 Play on this story Voices Debate Predict